assadnavi/assadnavi.github.io/_posts/2023-09-27-coding-quiz.md

 published: true
 ---

-## Introduction
+## What is the purpose of this coding quiz ?

-This article is aiming to prepare programmers to corporate coding interview where they can be asked to read a piece of code before explaining what it does and answering questions about it.
-This article is aiming to proceed in a similar way.
-It is addressed primarily to the follwing people :
+This coding quiz is aiming to prepare programmers to corporate coding interview where they can be asked to read a piece of code before explaining what it does and answering questions about it.
+It is aiming to proceed in a similar way and is addressed primarily to the follwing people :

 - People preparing for coding interviews
 - People willing to evaluate their coding skills